Tips Bulletin

 Some Helpful Advice on How to Store Garlic

 Before we get started, you may have some questions about which method you want to try first.
-Like when storing homemade bread and a variety of other items, the most critical storage factor to keep in mind is when you plan on using the garlic in the first place.
+The most critical storage factor to remember is when you plan on using the garlic in the first place.

-The same principles apply for cabbage storage, apples, tomatoes, and other types of produce.
+The same principles apply to cabbage storage, apples, tomatoes, and other types of produce.

 Learn more about storing garlic whether you have been growing garlic yourself or you buy it at the store.
 If you’re interested in preserving your garlic bulbs for an extended length of time, or you want to know how to keep them fresh for dinner at the end of the week, these tips determine the best strategy to use.